-1. When does conflict occur?
-Underline the correct answer.

-- a) It happens when people are in a relationship and they disagree. - b) It happens when people do not like each other. - c) It happens when people do not listen to each other. - d) All of the above. - 2.
+- 1. When does conflict occur?
+Underline the correct answer. - a) It happens when people are in a relationship and they disagree. - b) It happens when people do not like each other. - c) It happens when people do not listen to each other. - d) All of the above. - 2.
 Discuss how you would go about resolving the situation that you identified as being a conflict situation above. - 3.
 Describe a conflict situation you have experienced in the table below:

-My experience of conflict How the conflict was resolved

-- 4. Complete the list of seven steps for dealing with conflict: - a) Take a moment to \\\\\\ and stop whatever it is you are doing. - b) \\\\\\while the other person is speaking and try to \\\\\\ their views. - c) Think about your words and actions so that you do not cause more \\\\\\.

-- e) Explain what you think the \\\\\\ is about.

-- g) Ask a \\\\\\ adult to help if you are unable to reach an
+Му exper ience of conflict How the conflict was resolved 4.
+Cor mplete the list of seven steps for dea aling with conflict: a) Take a moment to and stop whatever it is you are doing. b) while the other person is speaking and try to their views. c) Think about your words and action s so that you do not cause more d) Calmly say how this makes you fee el and how it you. e) Explain what you think the is about. f) Work with the other person(s) to find a to the problem that will work for both of you. g) Ask a adult to help if you are unable to reach an